FletcherGallop/FletcherGallop.github.io/about.md

 ## Brief History
 I was born in the UK and then moved between the UK and New Zealand growing up.

+I currently live and work in Wellington, New Zealand.

 ## Skills
 I've worked with AWS for a few years now, have 3 certs:
 - AWS Cloud Practitioner
 - AWS Certified Developer - Associate
 - AWS Certified Architect - Associate

+I'm exploring the world of Google Cloud as well, and I recently (May '19) got my Google Cloud Certified Associate Cloud Engineer certification.

-Worked with Mobile and Web development now, favourite frameworks include:
+Worked with Mobile and Web development, favourite frameworks include:
 - ReactJS (Web)
 - ReactNative (Mobile)
 - Ionic/Angular (Mobile)